Wall St sees Knight as software risk wake-up call

 Knight appeared to lack these sorts of circuit breakers, or at least did not implement them well enough, traders said.

 Two other major trading glitches have beset Wall Street since March.
-BATS Global Markets, an exchange, was unable to complete its own initial public offering because of a technical problem.
-Nasdaq botched the market debut of Facebook due to systems bugs, costing it tens of millions of dollars, while UBS AG lost more than $350 million in trading Facebook shares and is blaming Nasdaq.
+BATS Global Markets BATS.Z, an exchange, was unable to complete its own initial public offering because of a technical problem.
+Nasdaq (NDAQ.O) botched the market debut of Facebook (FB.O) due to systems bugs, costing it tens of millions of dollars, while UBS AG UBSN.VX lost more than $350 million in trading Facebook shares and is blaming Nasdaq.

 LOWER VOLUMES, HIGHER PRESSURE